Marc Cucurella: Getafe

 At the end of his loan, Eibar exercised Cucurella's clause, making him a permanent player for the Basque team; along with the transfer, Barcelona added a €4 million buyback option.
 On 16 July 2019, after just sixteen days as a permanent Eibar player, this clause was activated, only for him to be loaned to Getafe two days later for the upcoming season, with an option to buy for €6 million and 40% of the rights remaining to Barcelona.

 Cucurella made his European debut on 19 September 2019 as a substitute for Kenedy in a 1–0 home win over Trabzonspor in the UEFA Europa League group stage.
-He played eight games of that campaign, which ended 11 months later with a 2–0 loss on aggregatre to Inter Milan in the last 16.
+He played eight games of that campaign, which ended 11 months later with a 2–0 loss on aggregate to Inter Milan in the last 16.

 On 3 March 2020, Getafe triggered his option to buy for €6 million, no longer connecting him to Barcelona.
 The club fully exercised his option to buy on 30 June.